-Saudi Arabia imports GE grains such as corn and soybean meal from the U.S. In 2012, U.S. exported more than \$1.2 billion worth of food and agricultural products to Saudi Arabia.
-These imports included soybeans, soybean meal and corn oil that were valued at \$160 million, \$39 million and \$112 million, respectively.
-No retail-packed food products labeled biotech have been imported into Saudi Arabia from any country.
+Saudi Arabia imports GE grain products such as corn, soybeans and soybean meal from the U.S. In 2013, U.S. exported about \$1.2 billion worth of food and agricultural products to Saudi Arabia.
+These imports included corn, soybeans and soybean meal valued at \$95 million, \$112 million and \$27 million, respectively.
+No retail packed food products with positive biotech labeling have been imported into the Kingdom so far from any country.
 In general, Saudi importers of retail-packed food products do not import biotech foods.
 They are concerned that biotech labeling could jeopardize their product image and result in losing market shares, since Saudi consumers have limited knowledge about agricultural biotechnology.